- Performance-based pay is compensation that's tied to employees' contributions to a company.

-Rather than motivating employees, certain types of incentive-based pay structures end up having negative effects, new research finds.
-A study recently published in the Human Resources Management Journal revealed that workers who receive performance-based pay, such as those whose pay ties into individual or company-wide performance, work harder, but also end up with higher stress levels and lower levels of job satisfaction.
+Rather than motivating employees, certain types of incentive-based pay structures end up having negative effects, research finds.
+A 2017 study published in the Human Resource Management Journal revealed that workers who receive performance-based pay, such as those whose pay ties into individual or company-wide performance, work harder, but they also end up with higher stress levels and lower levels of job satisfaction.

 The research found that employees who know that how much money they take home each year is tied to their level of contributions to the organization, or how well their employer as a whole performs financially, are more likely to feel that they are being encouraged to work too hard.

-Chidiebere Ogbonnaya, the study's lead author and a research fellow at the University of East Anglia, said that, despite an increase in thinking among employers that performance-based pay structures are important for motivating employees and encouraging positive attitudes, this study is the first to find that these pay schemes are associated with feeling that work might be too demanding or that there is insufficient time to get work done.
-[See Related Story: To Keep Employees Motivated, Give Them a Better Title]
+Although more employers think performance-based pay structures are important for motivating employees and encouraging positive attitudes, this study is the first to find that these pay schemes are associated with the feeling that work is too demanding or that there is insufficient time to get work done, said Chidiebere Ogbonnaya, the study's lead author and a research fellow at the University of East Anglia at the time of the study.
+[Read related article: To Keep Employees Motivated, Give Them a Better Title]

 Although employees may value these earnings and see the pay structure as a positive, the ultimate beneficiary of their extra effort is the organization.